pestphp/docs/higher-order-testing.md

 });
 ```

-If your test contains only one expectation, you may want to simplify it using high-order testing.
+If your test contains only one expectation, we can simplify it using high-order testing.

 ```php
 it('has a name')